-It’s no wonder entrepreneurs flock to Florida.
+It’s no wonder entrepreneurs flock to Florida to make their business idea into a reality.
 Streamlined regulations make starting a business easy, and some business owners don’t need a license to get up and running.
 Florida’s 21+ million residents also enjoy no personal income tax.
 Plus, the state’s GDP of almost a trillion dollars makes Florida’s economy the nation’s fourth-largest.

-You can file your entity online at the Florida Department of State website.
+You can file your entity’s formation documents online at the Florida Department of State’s website.
 Each filing comes with a fee which you can pay either online or by check.
 If you want an easier way to get your paperwork filed and fees paid, we can help.
 We offer business formation services that take care of the paperwork so you can focus on launching your business.

 You can use our Florida Business Name Search tool to see if your desired business name is available.
 You need to have a unique business name before you submit your filing paperwork with the state.
 If you submit a business filing without a unique name, the state may reject your application.

 Once you’ve decided on a name and submitted your filing, the state will send you a Certificate of Status.
 The Certificate of Status is also called a Certificate of Good Standing.
 This certificate serves as legal proof that you can conduct business in the State of Florida.